Magicmints/watchtower/readme.md

 ### Limitations 🚧

 - The system currently operates on a free tier and might be slower than expected.
-- In need of additional training data for algorithmic improvement.
+- In need of additional training data for algorithmic improvement (optimised an trained on solana dataset)
-- Accuracy rate currently stands at 99.7%.
+- Accuracy rate currently stands at 99.8%.

 ---